-The Museum of Freemasonry is open to everyone.
-You don’t have to be a mason to come.
-The museum and library are inside Freemasons’ Hall, an impressive Art Deco building in Covent Garden which is used daily by freemasons and other organisations.
+Museum of Freemasonry is open to everyone.
+You don’t have to be a freemason to come and there is no admission charge.
+The Museum and Library are inside Freemasons’ Hall, an impressive Art Deco building in Covent Garden.
 Here’s what you need to know to get the most from your visit.

 Our main entrance is at 60 Great Queen Street.

 The information desk is on the ground floor as you come into Freemasons’ Hall.
-Staff will direct you to the museum.
+The building is also the headquarters of the United Grand Lodge of England, so the staff at the desk will direct you to the Museum on the first floor.

 Museum of Freemasonry